Pests & Diseases

-GRADES & TOLERANCES
+GRADES & GOOD ARRIVAL

 There is no formal grading process for coconuts.
 Informal grades, based on size and weight, exist but may differ between countries.
-There are several types of coconut palm, differing in tree structure and fruit color, but all produce the same basic nut.